 The benefits of being understood

 Smooth interactions between local employees and expatriates are crucial in creating a positive and effective work climate in MNC subsidiaries.
-A while ago I blogged about the role of host language in this respect, announcing a paper in Journal of World Business by one of my recent PhD students Ling Zhang.
+A while ago I blogged about the role of host language in this respect, announcing a paper in Journal of World Business by one of my recent PhD students Linn Zhang.
 Today, I am proud to announce a second paper on the same theme by another one of my talented students: Shea Fan.

 Shea's piece in the Conversation: Understanding identity is the key to succeeding in China is also worth reading as it outlines the key issues in lay language.